pantheon-systems/documentation/source/content/guides/autopilot/06-troubleshoot.md

 ### Solution

-If failure is because of a merge conflict, run Autopilot again with latest changes.
+If the failure is because of a merge conflict, run Autopilot again with latest changes.

 If the issue is because of a PHP or CMS issue, resolve any issues causing `clear-cache` or `update.php` steps to fail, and manually merge again, or re-run Autopilot.